Laura Gamble

+Nursing career

-A 1910 alumna of the Toronto General Hospital School of Nursing, Gamble joined the Canadian Army Medical Corps as a Nursing Sister, enlisting on May 4, 1915.
+A 1910 alumna of the Toronto General Hospital School of Nursing, Gamble joined the Canadian Army Medical Corps as a nursing sister, enlisting on May 4, 1915.
 She expected that her experience in a Toronto hospital would be an asset to the war effort.
-She served on a hospital ship in the Mediterranean and at hospitals in Greece, France, and England.
-She arrived on the Greek island of Lemnos after the Allies had already suffered heavy casualties as a result of the ill-fated Gallipoli campaign.
+She served on a hospital ship in the Mediterranean, and at hospitals in Greece, France, and the United Kingdom.
+She arrived on the Greek island of Lemnos after the Anglo-French force had already suffered heavy casualties as a result of the ill-fated Gallipoli campaign.

-Canadian nurses were the only nurses of the Allied armies that held the rank of officers.
-She was awarded the Royal Red Cross 2nd class in 1917 for her show of "greatest possible tact and extreme devotion to duty".
-This was awarded to her at Buckingham Palace during a special ceremony for Canadian nurses.
-She also received the British War and Victory Medals.
+Canadian nurses were the only nurses of the British Empire's armies that held the rank of officers.
+Gamble was awarded the Royal Red Cross 2nd class in 1917 for her show of "greatest possible tact and extreme devotion to duty".
+This was presented to her at Buckingham Palace during a special ceremony for Canadian nurses.
+She also received the British War Medal and Victory Medal.

-She was recalled to Canada after the war and served as Matron of St. Andrew's Military Hospital, Toronto.
+Gamble was recalled to Canada after the war and served as matron of St. Andrew's Military Hospital, Toronto.
 She was among the first nurses to take a new course in public health from the University of Toronto and worked for the Toronto Department of Public Health as Acting District Superintendent.

-The diary she kept during the war is conserved at the Library and Archives Canada in Ottawa.
+The diary Gamble kept during the war is conserved at the Library and Archives Canada in Ottawa.